 Management: Manage and oversee all aspects of organization both in the US and Uganda.

 - Maintain and update data on Donors, Children and Partner Schools.

 - Manage online and social fundraising tools.

-- Manage organization’s finances, tracking bank account, income and expenditures and distributing funds to Ugandan operations (formal accounting is managed by external accountant).
+- Oversee the management of the organization’s finances, tracking bank account, income and expenditures and distributing funds to Ugandan operations (formal accounting is managed by external accountant).

 - Coordinate Child Updates from Uganda team to Sponsors and communications between Sponsors and their Sponsored Children.

 - Nonprofit fundraising experience, preferably in a professional context, though substantial volunteer fundraising will be considered.

 - Excellent written and verbal communications skills with the ability to deliver high-quality presentations and speak in public settings.